 You wouldn’t think it from looking at the religious world, but God says there is one faith.
 The New Testament never uses the word in the plural—faiths.
 It only tells us about one faith, "the faith in Christ" (as it’s called in Acts 24:24), “the faith once for all delivered to the saints” (Jude 3).
 “Faith” is a concept commonly misunderstood, so we should be sure we understand the word the way it is used in the scriptures.
 The Greek noun translates into English as faith, trust, belief, assurance.
 So "the faith" is that which is believed, trusted, which we are assured of, and in the scriptures it is the faith in Christ which the apostles went out proclaiming, having been sent out by Christ himself.
 Those who proclaim something different are not teaching the one faith upon which Christ's followers can unite.

 You wouldn’t think it from looking at the religious world, but God says there is one baptism.
 It’s the baptism that Jesus sent his apostles out with to all nations, a baptism which must be preceded by faith and repentance (Mark 16:16; Acts 2:36-38; 8:12,36-37).
 We can see in the scriptures that Biblical baptism is immersion in water “for the forgiveness of sins” (Acts 2:38), just as Christ’s blood was given “for the forgiveness of sins” (Matthew 26:28).
 We can also see why: Romans 6:3-5 says that it is in baptism that we connect with the death of Christ, and baptism puts us “into Christ” (cf. Gal 3:27).
-We are aware that it’s common today to put baptism into the too hard basket, but we find attempts to dissociate it from faith, salvation and forgiveness of sins fly in the face of plain scriptures like Mark 16:16; John 3:3-5; Acts 2:38; 22:16; Galatians 3:26-27 and 1 Peter 3:21.
+We are aware that it’s common today to play down baptism or simply put it into the "too hard" basket, but we find attempts to dissociate it from faith, salvation and forgiveness of sins fly in the face of plain scriptures like Mark 16:16; John 3:3-5; Acts 2:38; 22:16; Galatians 3:26-27 and 1 Peter 3:21.

 One God and Father